Yagogc/todo-app/README.md

 Have installed `nvm` and `yarn`

-**Important: When running the project don't use a incognito browser or with extensions that may block service workers.
-The projects has been created with a service worker that fake an API endpoint so there's no need for a server.**

 ### Set up local enviroment

 - Run `nvm use` to use the node version\* which this projects uses (defined in `.nvmrc`).